Charles E W Bean, Diaries, AWM38 3DRL 606/274/1 - 1918 - 1941 - Part 14

 to support the Alexander Regiment, barely managed to

-tralian Brigade penetrated into the gap between the
+Brigade penetrated into the gap between the

-village and Feuillaucourt and overwhelmed the regi-
+village and Feuillaucourt and overwhelmed the regimental

-mental headquarters of the 81st Regiment, which were in
+headquarters of the 81st Regiment, which were in

 a natural crater, some 500 metres to the north of the

 village.
-The regimental adjutant reported the follow-
+The regimental adjutant reported the following:-

 "The gallery was horizontally built into the crater wall, and formed

-awaited the arrival of the relief from the Alexander Regiment:
+awaited the arrival of the relief from the Alexander Regiment;

 at 7 in the morning it had not yet arrived.
 There were only 15 of